 Physical Education (PE) is an integral part of each day at Erasmus Primary School.
-Each week every child participates for two to three hours in sport and dance suitable to their age and stage of development.
+Each week every child participates in sport and dance suitable to their age and stage of development.
 Sports include swimming, athletics, gymnastics, cross country running and ball games such as basketball, netball, cricket and softball.
 Sports are scheduled in the timetable so that children have dedicated time to build skills for strength, flexibility and endurance.

 The school participates in events such as Jump Rope for Heart, which improves fitness and develops an understanding that being active is essential for a healthy lifestyle.

-Most weeks, students in Years 3-6 participate in house sports.
+Students in Years 3–6 participate in House sport carnivals including swimming, athletics, basketball, netball, cricket and tennis.
 This enables the children to enjoy camaraderie and team spirit by engaging in a greater range of activities with a larger group of children.
-At least once a term students participate in house sport carnivals such as house basketball, netball, cricket and tennis.
 There are three houses: MacKillop, Phillip and Paterson.

 In addition to internal events, interested students are given sufficient lead time to train and qualify for Kew District interschool sport which caters for students aged nine and over.

-School Sport Victoria (SSV) on behalf of the Department of Education and Early Childhood Development (DEECD) coordinates district sport and events are organised by volunteers from participating schools.
-All events except for cross-country require qualifying times.
-Place getters are then invited to participate and represent their school at the zone level, which provides the gateway for higher-level state and national competition.
+School Sport Victoria (SSV) on behalf of the Department of Education and Early Childhood Development (DEECD) coordinates District sport, and events are organised by volunteers from participating schools.
+All events except for cross country require qualifying times.
+Place-getters are then invited to participate and represent their school at the Zone level, which provides the gateway for higher-level state and national competitions.